cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 sudo php -f /var/www/html/opac.php
 ```

-Now view the site by opening the public IP address for your server in your browser.
+Now view the site from a browser on your local machine (outside the VM) by opening the public IP address for your server.
 If all goes well, you should see the data in your `opacdb` database and `books` table rendered in your webpage.

 ## Conclusion